fueerqan/PBM-Praktikum-2017/EventHandler/README.md

 <hr>

-> Most good programmers do programming not because the expect to get paid or get adulation by the public, but because it is fun to program. - Linus Torvalds
+> Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program. - Linus Torvalds